Frequently Asked Questions

 Q. How many children does CEF have in college or university at present?

-A. CEF has 38 tertiary students for the 2019-2020 academic year.
-This is very exciting to see many of our graduates become university students.
+A. In the 2022-2023 year CEF had 38 students in university.
+This is very exciting to see many of our high school graduates become university students.
 Back in in 2016-2017 we only had 16 students in university.

-A. CEF is supported entirely by donations from individuals, NGOs and companies.
-CEF does not receive grants from any government or religious bodies.
+A. All donations come from individuals, NGOs and companies and we don't receive grants from any government or religious bodies.

 Q. I would like to visit the child I will be sponsoring.
 Is this possible?